 SEEMS-Nutrition is a three-year initiative to strengthen evidence of the costs and benefits of multisectoral nutrition strategies.
-It is led by Project Director Carol Levin from the University of Washington Department of Global Health, with partners including Helen Keller International, IFPRI, and R4D.
-With new and emerging data coupled with a strong understanding of what evidence decisionmakers need and in what form (including funders, policy-makers, program planners and others), we hope that this work will help generate improved evidence to support decisions on scaling up multisectoral nutrition programs across countries.
+It is led by Project Director Carol Levin from the University of Washington Department of Global Health, with partners including IFPRI, Helen Keller International, and R4D.
+With new and emerging data coupled with a strong understanding of what information nutrition advocates, funders, policy-makers and program planners need, we hope that this work will help generate improved evidence for scaling up multisectoral nutrition programs across countries.
 Read more here.